Written by Catherine Clulow

 Take your time to enjoy the array of flora and fauna that call Hantam National Botanical Garden home.
 The first National Botanic Garden in the Northern Cape.

 Situated in the heart of the coastal fynbos where the flora is at its richest, extending from mountain slopes to the coastal dunes of the Overstrand district, this garden is renowned for their waterfalls and amber pools.
 The inspiration behind the gold medal-winning RHS Chelsea Flower Show this year.

 An exceptional gem, this garden displays a wide variety of South Africa’s desert and semi-desert plants at the foot of the Hex River Mountain range.
-The garden showcases a large succulent collection and is most popular to visit when the annuals/vygies are in bloom during spring.
+The garden showcases a large succulent collection and is most popular to visit when the annuals and vygies are in bloom during Spring.

-This world-renowned garden of magnificence on the eastern slopes of Table Mountain is more than just a garden – it is a tourism hotspot, place of recreation, conservation and learning.
-This garden is also home to the Botanical Society of South Africa head office and award-winning Centenary ‘Boomslang’ Canopy walkway.
+This world-renowned garden of magnificence on the eastern slopes of Table Mountain is more than just a garden: It is a tourism hotspot, place of recreation, conservation and learning.
+This garden is also home to the Botanical Society of South Africa’s Head Office and award-winning Centenary ‘Boomslang’ Canopy walkway.